dcblack/sc-platform/ABOUT_TIMER.md

 There are three word (32-bit ) address offsets used to access control/status:

-0: Read for status
+0: Read for status - read-only
-4: Control clear - every set bit causes the corresponding bit to cleared to 0.
+4: Control clear - clears any modifiable bit that is set to 1.
+Effectively `STATUS &= ~(VALUE);`
-8: Control set - every set bit causes the corresponding bit to set to 1.
+8: Control set - sets any modifiable bit that is set to 1.
+Effectively `STATUS |= VALUE;`

 Timers have three possible states: